Common alternatives to walk-in tubs

 Walk-in shower

-A walk-in shower isn’t much cheaper than a walk-in tub, but it’s a possible alternative for anyone who wants a low step threshold (safer entry) plus more versatile design options.
-These showers range in cost from $800 to $15,000.
+A walk-in shower is typically more accessible because it doesn’t require you to step over a tub wall to enter.
+While walk-in showers usually aren’t much cheaper than a walk-in tub, they could be a possible alternative for anyone who wants a low step threshold (safer entry) plus more versatile design options.
+These showers range in cost from $4,000 to $10,000.

 The main difference between a walk-in shower and a walk-in tub is that you can sit or stand once you’re inside the shower.
 In combination with a rolling shower chair, it could be a practical solution for a safe, wheelchair-accessible bathing space.